 See below for more details.

-Due to the complexity of some geometries and poor browser performance, each time a map is displayed the browser will attempt to split the geometries into chunks:
+Due to the complexity of some geometries and poor browser performance, each time a map is displayed the browser will split the request into chunks before transferring the polygon data from the server to the client.
+This setting determines the maximum number of polygons that the browser will request per chunk.

 The first time a map is generated for a layer, a cache is created in SuperWEB2.

-This setting controls the number of chunks that are used when creating the initial cache.
+This setting determines the maximum number of polygons that will be requested per chuck when populating the initial cache.

 Each layer defines the mapping properties for one or more SXV4 value sets.
 The